SAP-archive/cloud-platform-iot-starterkit/src/code-snippets/python/hcp-iot-services/wss/README.md

-These code snippets show primitives for interacting with the HCP IoT services via wss (WebSockets).
+These code snippets show primitives for interacting with the SAP Cloud Platform Internet of Things via wss (WebSockets).

 To run these scripts you need a Python 2.x installation with the modules